Advocacy & Child Safety

 Legislation and Policy Resources

-Commonwealth of Pennsylvania: Information on pending legislative and policy initiatives related to the health, education and well-being of children may be found on the Pennsylvania Partnerships for Children website.
+Commonwealth of Pennsylvania: Information on pending legislative and policy initiatives related to children’s health, education and well-being may be found on the Pennsylvania Partnerships for Children website.

 Find Public Policy Updates related to Foster Care by visiting Foster Club, “the national network for youth in foster care.”